realtime-sanitizer/rtsan/README.md

 }
 ```

-2. Add `-fsanitize=realtime` to your compile and link flags directly (or see [CMake](#cmake) below).
+2. Add `-fsanitize=realtime` to your compile and link flags (for CMake see [below](#cmake)):

-When using RADSan enabled clang, built from this repo:
 ```sh
 clang -fsanitize=realtime main.cpp
 ```

-At run-time, RADSan presents detected real-time violations with a helpful stack trace:
+At run-time, real-time violations are presented with a helpful stack trace:

 ```sh
 ./a.out